 Despite those promising signs, eighteen months into the Biden administration, the record of creating accountability for predatory schools is underwhelming.

 The administration convened public negotiating sessions on new accountability rules, including reviving the gainful employment rule, an Obama-era measure, cancelled by DeVos, that would penalize for-profit and career training programs whose graduates earn too little money.
 At the sessions, the Biden administration put forth strong proposals to protect students.
 But faced with litigation, brought by advocates for students, seeking to void the DeVos rule in the meantime, the administration refused to reinstate the Obama version of the gainful employment rule, saying it would proceed instead with its own version.
 And now the administration, apparently due to staffing shortages, has delayed the process of issuing its new rule.
 It’s been pushed back to 2024, and any penalties wouldn’t kick in until 2027.

 The for-profit college industry cheered that decision, because they know a gainful employment rule that is strong enough to meaningfully protect students could force them to improve or shut down many of their programs, and also because the Biden delay means the rule may never come into effect, since by then the whole measure could be killed again by a Republican Congress or president.

 The ongoing assault on consumer and environmental regulations by the Supreme Court’s right wing majority may prevent any meaningful rules from going into effect anyway, but the Biden team has an obligation to push ahead.

-(The traditional, non-profit sectors of higher education have been of little help in this rule-making process; their representatives generally opposed the Biden version of the gainful employment rule during the negotiating sessions, preferring to prioritize avoiding regulatory challenges to standing up for at-risk students.)
+(The traditional, non-profit sectors of higher education have been of little help in this rule-making process; their representatives generally opposed the Biden version of the gainful employment rule during the negotiating sessions, preferring to prioritize avoiding regulatory challenges over standing up for at-risk students.)